 Multiple sclerosis (MS) is an autoimmune disorder characterized by inflammation and nervous system degeneration.
-Both estrogen and testosterone exhibit anti-inflammatory and neuro-protective effects when administered to MS patients in studies.
+In studies for treating multiple sclerosis, both estrogen and testosterone have exhibited anti-inflammatory and neuro-protective effects when administered to MS patients.

 Male MS patients were treated with 100 mg of transdermal testosterone daily.
 At the end of the twelve month treatment period, cognitive performance improved while brain atrophy diminished.
 When female MS patients were treated with 8 mg of oral estriol daily for six months, evidence of lesions on MRIs decreased while brain function increased.